diegoparraleal/dojo4angular/README.md

 ...
 ```

-- Add the following in app.component.ts
+- Add the following in app.component.scss
 ``` css
 .megalabel{
     span {